itsflores/itsflores/README.md

 I'm passionate about the intersection of **design and code**, if I'm not coding you'll likely find me on Figma 📐 or recording music 🎵!

 Feel free to [contact](mailto:omar.garciaflores@carleton.ca) me with any questions regarding Computer Science or for any career advice ✨.
+Also check out my [favorites](https://omarflores.dev/favorites) page for some tools that have helped me throughout my journey.

 Fun fact: I **love** Borzoi dogs and I've previously sung with a Grammy nominated choral ensemble 🎼.